jasonherrboldt/Cero/README.md

 __HIGHLIGHTED FUNCTIONALITY__

-Player two randomly selects one of three strategies at the beginning of the game: bold, cautious, and dumb.
+Player two randomly selects one of three strategies at the beginning of the game: bold, cautious, or dumb.
+This decision is made behind the scenes, but the user can review the log after the game to see which strategy was chosen.

 Bold
  * Saves non-numeric cards for when it gets backed into a corner.
  * 1st choice is a numeric card, 2nd choice is a non-numeric color, 3rd choice is a wild or wd4.
- * If a current played card can be matched by color and number from p2's hand, p2 will play the card from the larger card group.
+ * If a current played card can be matched by color and number from p2's hand, p2 will play the card from the larger color group.
  * Will play zero value cards to keep deck color in its favor before playing higher cards of the same color.

 Cautious